ABOUT AGT AND TRUSTEE-MANAGER

 - the scope and results of the internal audit procedures of the Trustee-Manager of AGT;

 - the policies and practices put in place by the Trustee-Manager for AGT as a registered business

 trust to ensure compliance with the BTA and the Trust Deed;

 - the procedures put in place by the Trustee-Manager for managing any conflict that may arise

 between the interests of the Unitholders and the interests of the Trustee-Manager, including

 Interested Person Transactions, the indemnification of expenses or liabilities incurred by the

-Trustee-Manager and the setting of fees or charges payable out of the accounts of the property
+Trustee-Manager and the setting of fees or charges payable out of the Trust Property;

 - Interested Person Transactions for potential conflicts of interest; and